 - Here are 25 extra travel necessities you may not think to pack.
 Click Here.

 I had a really good time reminiscing and creating this list for all of you.
-I am counting down the days to experience Europe with some of my best friends and Scentsy family.
+I am counting down the days to experience Europe with some of my best friends.
 I am sure this trip will be amazing and emotional and everything in between but there isn’t anyone I would rather experience it with than all of you.

-Are you not a Scentsy consultant, but this sounds amazing.
-Well come travel with me.
+Come travel with me.
 Connect with me on my Facebook page and lets’ chat.
-Stay tuned, we will be in Europe from May 31st till June 10th and I will surely blog about our Scentsy adventures along with an extensive VLOG so I can take you right alone with us!
+Stay tuned, we will be in Europe from May 31st till June 10th and I will surely blog about our amazing adventures along with an extensive VLOG so I can take you right alone with us!

 Ciao for now.
 We will see you soon Italy …..Rest in Peace Kevin!